Already have a domain name registered somewhere else? Not a problem. The following guide will help you to transfer your domain to Websavers!

-Unlock Your Domain
+1. Unlock Your Domain

 The first step to transfer your domain is to ensure your domain name isn’t locked; a lock will immediately prevent the domain from being transferred.
 Please disable any options referring to locking or preventing transfer of the domain.

 Look for any information pertaining to the admin contact or, in the case of .ca’s, the registrant for the domain.
 It’s best to ensure all of the contact details are up to date before you transfer your domain, although the email address is the most important part.

-Disable Private Registration
+3. Disable Private Registration

-Retrieve Your EPP Transfer Key or Code
+4. Retrieve Your EPP Transfer Key or Code

 When proceeding with your transfer order, you will be asked for a transfer key.
-Look for an option like: EPP Transfer Key or Code, Authorization Code, Domain Authorization, or anything similar to this.
-Check our knowledgebase article for specific instructions on retrieving your EPP transfer code from a few of the most common registrars.
+Look for an option like: EPP Transfer Key or Code, Authorization Code, Auth-Info, Domain Authorization, or anything similar to this.
+Some registrars will show you the code in their panel, while most will require that the code be emailed to the admin or registrant contact.

-Once you have unlocked your domain, set the admin email contact to your address and retrieved the EPP transfer code as described above, your domain will be ready for transfer!Click here to begin your transfer
+Once you have unlocked your domain, set the admin email contact to your address, disabled privacy, and retrieved the EPP transfer code as described above, your domain will be ready for transfer!
+Simply click below to begin.Click here to begin your transfer

-The transfer begins by sending an authorization email to the email address listed in the WHOIS info for the domain.
-Be sure to check your email and follow the directions within to approve the transfer!
-We then have to wait for the old registrar to release the domain.
-They do this in one of three ways:
+The actual transfer begins by sending an authorization email to the admin or registrant email address listed in the WHOIS info for the domain.
+Be sure to check your email and follow the directions within the message to approve the transfer!
+It is typically a very quick one or two step verification, like click a link and choose “I approve”.